The-EG/The-EG.github.io/_posts/2020/2020-09-19-flashing-ender3-firmware.markdown

 But, at this point, turning the printer on will only result in a blank screen.
 The firmware was erased when the bootloader was flashed.

 ## Compiling Marlin
-There are a few options for firmware, but I decided to use vinalla Marlin.
+There are a few options for firmware, but I decided to use vanilla Marlin.
 Some posts and guides I've seen would indicate that my 1.1.4 board isn't compatible with the new 2.x version of Marlin, but the readme for the [Marlin project](https://github.com/MarlinFirmware/Marlin) does clearly state 2.0 supports both 32bit boards (the 'new' 4.2.x board) and 8bit boards (like my 1.1.4).

 ### Getting the Sources
 Just get the [latest release](https://github.com/MarlinFirmware/Marlin/releases).
 You'll also need the configuration files linked [here](https://github.com/MarlinFirmware/Marlin/tree/2.0.x/config).